 Here we focus on extremal results for bounded-degree graphs.
 We first mention three classic results in this area, then we discuss how taking the point of view of statistical physics and correlations allows us to reprove, strengthen, or generalize these results.
-For a nice overview of results, techniques, and open questions in the area, see the survey of Zhao [52].
+For a nice overview of results, techniques, and open questions in the area, see the survey of Zhao [82] and [66] for very recent results.